 My research is historically grounded and systematically oriented.
 I work on modern European philosophy from Kant to the twentieth century and on contemporary problems in perception, language, objectivity, and culture.

-A central part of my work reconstructs Ernst Cassirer’s philosophy as a theory of symbolic form and as a phenomenologically relevant theory of perception.
-I am especially interested in the elasticity of perception, the articulation of objectivity, and the role of symbolic normativity without reducing perception to propositional judgment.
+A central part of my work develops Cassirer’s philosophy of symbolic forms as a phenomenologically and systematically relevant theory of perception.
+I focus on the elasticity of perception, the articulation of objectivity, and the symbolic normativity through which perceptual experience becomes meaningful without being reducible to propositional judgment.

 My work on Nietzsche develops a reading of his theoretical philosophy as a form of hermeneutics.
 It treats perspectivism not as simple relativism, but as a critical account of interpretation, justification, and the conditions of philosophical sense.